Seiko 7A28 - 7020 SPR007 Dial Restoration

 Hands on now, a little interference but some slight adjustment and all is free and clear....

-Adjusted the hands to zero and insert to the head of the watch, new gaskets fitted and it's on the wrist....
+I've adjusted the hands to zero and inserted the movement in to the head of the watch, new gaskets fitted and it's on the wrist....

 I am absolutely delighted with the results, the watch looks amazing!
-Now I can start with the print on my old dial.
+I need to clean and replace the gaskets on the chronograph pushers as they are a little sticky in operation.
+I will also start with the print on my old dial, once I have the correct bulb printer.